erikmurtaj/DeepReTiNA/README.md

 # DeepReTiNA
-Real-Time Network Anomaly Detection with Deep Learning
+DeepReTiNA stands for Real-Time Anomaly Detection IDS with a Deep and comprehensive study on the CSE-CIC-IDS2018 Dataset.